hackclub/hackclub/workshops/space_game/README.md

 turtle.listen()
 turtle.mainloop()
 ```
-- These listeners listen for the space bar, left arrow key, and right arrow key, and they call the respective functions.
-- The listen statement allows for the turtle to listen for these key presses.
+These listeners listen for the space bar, left arrow key, and right arrow key, and they call the respective functions.
+The listen statement allows for the turtle to listen for these key presses.

 # Final Code
 <img src="https://cdn.pixilart.com/photos/orginal/3147e5b7f0ee4c7.gif" width="380" alt="Kermit Happy Gif">
+You're done!
+Let's celebrate!

 ```csharp
 import time